katiehuangx/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 Customer 15: Initially, this customer commenced their onboarding journey with a free trial on 17 Mar 2020.
 Once the trial ended, on 24 Mar 2020, they upgraded to the pro monthly plan.
 However, the following month, on 29 Apr 2020, the customer decided to terminate their subscription and subsequently churned.
 The paid subscription continued until 24/25 May 2020 when it finally ended.

 <img width="549" alt="image" src="https://user-images.githubusercontent.com/81607668/129761434-39009802-c813-437d-a292-ddd26ac8ac29.png">

-These examples illustrate the varied onboarding paths taken by the selected customers, showcasing different subscription choices, upgrades, downgrades, and churn events.

 ***